mitologistka/spotify-churn-analysis/README.md

 </table>
 </div>

-The analysis is based on data from 8,000 individuals aged 16–59, with an average daily listening time of 2.5 hours, assuming at least one song played per day.
+The analysis is based on data from **8 000** individuals aged 16–59, with an average daily listening time of 2.5 hours, assuming at least one song played per day.

-The dashboard indicates a churn rate of 26%, which is significantly higher than typical levels in this segment (below 7%).
+The dashboard indicates a churn rate of approximately **26%**, which is significantly higher than typical benchmarks for subscription-based businesses (annual churn rates usually range around 5–7%).

-Churn does not appear to vary substantially by gender, as the segments in the donut chart are roughly equal.
-Similarly, differences across device types are minimal, with variations of only 1–2%.
+Segment analysis reveals that gender has negligible impact on churn; the donut chart segments are nearly equal.
+Similarly, device type differences are minimal (1–2%), suggesting that neither demographic characteristics nor access method are major churn drivers in this dataset.

+Geographic analysis shows that **Pakistan** (PK) exhibits the highest churn rate.

+When analyzing subscription types, the **Family plan** stands out with the highest churn.
+Within this plan, two distinct age clusters—around 18 years old and 50+ years old—show the greatest churn risk.
+These users also have the lowest listening times, indicating limited app engagement.
+This pattern suggests that some users may have subscribed due to promotions rather than long-term interest.
+In multi-member Family plans (up to six users), low engagement is likely diluted across members, contributing further to elevated churn.

+Key insight:
+- Primary churn driver is low engagement (listening time), not gender, device type, or geography
+- Most vulnerable segment: secondary users on Family plans, especially in very young or older age ranges, who demonstrate minimal usage.

 ---
 ## Step 1: Configuration and Environment